Today I’m writing to the guys. Valentines Day is, once again, a chance

 Sea salt to taste

 1 Lb.
-Medium shrimp, in their shells (this adds flavor to the sauce)
+Medium shrimp, in their shells (this adds flavor to

 2 tsp. black pepper